 10 Free Attractions in New Jersey

-It’s undeniable: one of the easiest ways to save money on your New Jersey vacation is to take advantage of free attractions.
-From wooded parks and hiking trails to sunny beaches and boardwalks, there are plenty of free outdoor things to do in New Jersey, but there are also notable museums and indoor attractions that won’t cost a penny.
+It’s undeniable: one of the easiest ways to save money on your New Jersey trip is to take advantage of free attractions.
+From wooded parks and hiking trails to sunny beaches and boardwalks, there are plenty of free outdoor things to do in New Jersey, but there are lots of other activities that won’t cost a penny either.
 The next time you visit New Jersey, try this roundup of free attractions.
+(And if you work up an appetite on your outing, check out our “dine nearby” suggestions!)

 Cape May County Park & Zoo